-- 3.14 The overgrown site on the corner of Vicarage Drive and Hog Lane is currently identified as Important Open Land in the Harborough Local Plan.
-However, when we consulted local people there was little support for its continued protection (33 responses 20%).
-Indeed 94 responses favoured its development and 36 had no strong opinion. - 3.15 As a small corner-plot with boundary trees and hedgerows that need protecting, the site will make a small but important contribution to meeting housing needs.
+- 3.9 The overgrown site on the corner of Vicarage Drive and Hog Lane was identified as Important Open Land in the Harborough Local Plan.
+However, when we consulted local people there was little support for its continued protection (33 responses - 20%).
+Indeed 94 responses favoured its development and 36 had no strong opinion. - 3.10 As a small corner-plot with boundary trees and hedgerows that need protecting, the site will make a small but important contribution to meeting housing needs.

-Policy F15: Land at Junction of Vicarage Drive and Hog Lane
+Policy F14: Land at Junction of Vicarage Drive and Hog Lane

-Some 0.08 hectares of land at the junction of Vicarage Drive and Hog Lane, as shown on the Policies Map, is allocated for housing development for up to three dwellings which will be supported if:
+Some 0.08 hectares of land at the junction of Vicarage Drive and Hog Lane, as defined on Map 6 and the Policies Map, is allocated for housing development for up to three dwellings which will be supported if:

 - A. The layout and design of the site addresses and respects the location within the Village Conservation Area and incorporates two-storey dwellings along the Vicarage Drive frontage of the site with the buildings set back so that that they are no further forward than the building line established by nos.
-11 and 13 Vicarage Drive; - B. A landscaping scheme is undertaken which includes the retention or replacement of trees and hedges of native species along the boundary of the site; and - C. Proposals address all other relevant Policies in this Plan, in particular Policies F5, 7, 8, 10, 16 & 19.
+11 and 13 Vicarage Drive; - B. A landscaping scheme is undertaken which includes the retention or replacement of trees and hedges of native species along the boundary of the site; and - C. Proposals address all other relevant Policies in this Plan.